percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.17.0.md

 ### User management in Custom Resource

 Before the Operator version 1.17.0 custom MongoDB users had to be created manually.
 Now the declarative creation of custom MongoDB users [is supported](users.md#unprivileged-users) via the `users` subsection in the Custom Resource.
-You can specify a new user in `deploy/cr.yaml` configuration file, setting the user's login name and database, PasswordSecretRef (a reference to a key in a Secret resource containing user's password) and as well as MongoDB roles on various databases which should be assigned to this user:
+You can specify a new user in `deploy/cr.yaml` configuration file, setting the user's login name and database, PasswordSecretRef (a reference to a key in a Secret resource containing user's password), as well as MongoDB roles on various databases which should be assigned to this user:

 ``` {.bash data-prompt="$"}
 ...